PdxCodeGuild/advjs-curriculum/week-5/week-5-overview.md

   * notice the use of `map` to go from an array of data to an array of components
   * notice the similarity between JSX and yo-yo's tagged template strings
   * notice how create-react-app bundles the javascript files and adds the ability for us to use a module system in the browser
+  * notice how React uses a State -> DOM architecture instead of keeping state in the DOM nodes

 ### Day 3